stanleynyoro/Calculating-Poverty-Levels-Using-R/README.md

 According to KNBS, the poverty line in rural areas of Kenya is Ksh 3252/month per person (USD32.52).

-To identify the poverty status of an area, a household survey is conducted.
-You need to:
+To identify the poverty status of an area you need to conduct a household survey is.
+This will help you to:
 - Get the total household monthly expenditure on food and non-food items
 - Calculate total adult equivalence- Each individual in the household has an adult equivalence based on age and gender
 - Divide the total household expenditure with the adult equivalence to get individual consumption
 - Aggregate and get proportion you need e.g. per county, or overall.

 Identifying the poverty status of a country is essential.
-A typical scenario is where the country is recording growth in GDP but a large population is living in extreme/absolute poverty and thus not enjoying growth.
-The people living in absolute povery may be left abandoned if resources are only directed to high performing sectors, or donor funding curtailed when a country moves to the next income level.
+A typical scenario is where the country is recording astronomical growth in GDP but a large population still lives in extreme/absolute poverty and thus not enjoying growth.
+They may be left out when resources are mainly directed to high performing sectors, or when donor funding curtailed when a country is perceived to rise into a middle income country.
+In this instance, other indicators need to be taken into account such as poverty level, Human Development Index, Gini Index, etc.

-Companies can use the indicator to identify potential market size and product differentiation strategies that will tap into the market of those at the bottom of the pyramid.
+For firms, poverty status can help them in identifying potential market size and product differentiation strategies that will tap into the market of those at the bottom of the pyramid.
+In addition, future expansion plans can be done if it is expected that a substantive proportion of the population will rise above poverty lines based on the trend.

 For a small survey, it is advisable to use the Probability Poverty Index (PPI) to identify the likelihood of an individual/household falling below poverty line.
 PPI is simple as it include 10 questions whose answers are given a score.